 Intentions

-Through the intercessions of the Saints we pray for TEC 285
+Through the intercessions of the Saints, we pray for TEC 286.

-• The Tecites- Those attending or thinking about attending.
-That the spirit move their hearts to be open to the TEC weekend. – We Pray
+The Tecites- That those attending or thinking about attending.
+That the spirit moves their hearts to be open to the TEC weekend. – We Pray·

-Heavenly Father, in Preparation for this retreat we lift our hearts in gratitude for Your boundless love and mercy.
-We thank You for the graces and blessings bestowed upon us during these days of prayer and reflection.
-With humble hearts, we invoke the intercession of the saints who have accompanied us on this journey, saints who have gone before us, lighting the path with their faith and devotion.
+With humble hearts, we invoke the intercession of the saints who have accompanied us on this journey.
+Saints who have gone before us, lighting the path with their faith and devotion

 Through their intercession, may we be strengthened in our faith and inspired to live lives of holiness and service.